Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 Types of Jute Fibers

 The White Raw Jute originated in the lands of India's poorest regions, has been used for centuries in the manufacture of clothing for farmers and villagers.
-Currently, it has many uses such as making yarn, twin, and ropes.
+Currently, it has many uses such as making yarn, twin yarn, and ropes.

 Tossa Raw Jute is grown in India where suitable climatic conditions.
 This type of jute is the most common.
 Raw Tossa has a more silky texture and has more strength than White Raw Jute.
 Due to its extra-strong, it is used to make environmental shopping bags, burlap bags, and clothes.